Backpacking on the Cheap

 Learn

 I have a number of notes about backpacking on this site which includes a list websites to visit and books you could check out at the library.
 All my Recommended Outdoor Gear pages recommend low cost options.
 While dated, there is a nice chapter entitled “Ultralight, Ultracheap” at the end of the document Lightweight Backpacking 101.
-There have been a number of online forum threads which discuss a gear list which is light and cheap: BPL ultralight / ultracheap challenge (and other threads about cheap gear lists) and $200 /20lb Philmont Challenge would be useful.
+There have been a number of online forum threads which discuss a gear list which is light and cheap: pmag’s budget backpacking, BPL ultralight / ultracheap challenge (and other threads about cheap gear lists) and $200 /20lb Philmont Challenge would be useful.
 More recently there was a thread on reddit in 2022 looking for cheap gear.
+Not quite so cheap is a <$1000 post from reddit.

 Use Common Items